Female Genital Problems and Injuries

 - Do not scratch the vaginal area.
 Relieve itching with a cold water compress or cool baths.
 Warm baths may also relieve pain and itching.

-- Make sure that the cause of your symptoms is not a forgotten tampon or other foreign object.
-For more information, see how to remove an object in the vagina.
+- Make sure that the cause of your symptoms is not a forgotten tampon or other foreign object that needs to be removed.

 - Wear loose-fitting, cotton clothing.
 Stay away from nylon and synthetics, because they hold heat and moisture close to the skin, which makes it easier for an infection to start.
 You may want to remove pajama bottoms or underwear when you sleep.